Hemitaurichthys thompsoni

 Hemitaurichthys thompsoni, Thompson's butterflyfish, is a species of marine ray-finned fish, a butterflyfish belonging to the family Chaetodontidae.
 It is found in the Pacific Ocean.

 Description

 Hemitaurichthys thompsoni is a medium-sized butterflyfish, the body is uniformly bluish grey in colour and it has the typical short snout and compressed body of species within the genus Hemitaurichthys.
 The dorsal fin contains 12 spines and 25-17 soft rays while the anal fin has 3 spines and 20-21 soft rays.
-This fish ayyains a maximum total length of 16 cm.
+This fish attains a maximum total length of 16 cm.

 Distribution

 Hemitaurichthys thompsoni is found throughout most of Oceania, from the Bonin Islands, Guam and the Northern Mariana Islands, Taongi and Wake Atolls, southwards through Polynesia from the Hawaii and Johnston Island to Samoa, the Cook, Society and Tuamotu Islands.
 It may be more widely distributed.